Ares-Developers/Ares-docs/bugfixes/index.rst

    times and in-game lag without affecting gameplay mechanics.
 Also hardware/operating system related crashes.

-.. note:: Restored features from Tiberian Sun have their own category and are
+.. note:: Restored features from Tiberian Sun have :doc:`their own category </restored/index>` and are
 	not considered fixed bugs under any of these definitions, particularly 2.

-.. todo:: Add link to TibSun restores section.

 .. toctree::